SciLifeLab/courses/ngsintro/1905/index.md

 ---
 layout: default
-title:  'Introduction to Bioinformatics Using NGS Data - February 2019'
+title:  'Introduction to Bioinformatics Using NGS Data - May 2019'
 ---

 # Introduction to Bioinformatics Using NGS Data

-Held in Uppsala  February 04 - 08, 2019.
+Held in Uppsala  Gothenburg May 20 - 24, 2019.

 ## Important Links
 [Pre-course material](precourse)